p0is0ner/BlackChat/README.md

 - a CLI based version running on Unix based systems
 - another version based on the web, will be made using Twisted framework

-The particularity of this open-source python software will be the security (encryption PGP) and the anonimity based on relay nodes servers (bit like Tor).
+The particularity of this open-source python software will be the security (AES 256 bit encryption system) and the anonimity based on relay nodes servers (bit like Tor).

 The CLI version is a tool you can use through the terminal, launching your client script to connect after creating an account.
 You can send strings and files (all kinds except pictures for the moment)